tc39/proposal-temporal/docs/datetime.md

 Note that rounding may change the value of other units as well.

 Normally, a calendar annotation is shown when `datetime`'s calendar is not the ISO 8601 calendar.
-By setting the `calendar` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
+By setting the `calendarName` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
 For more information on the calendar annotation, see [ISO string extensions](./iso-string-ext.md#calendar-systems).

 Example usage: